 - problems with their development such as walking and talking

-DPD deficiency and the side effects of capecitabine and fluorouracil
+DPD deficiency and the side effects of capecitabine, 5FU and tegafur

-The DPD enzyme helps our body to break down fluorouracil (also known as 5FU) and capecitabine (also known as Xeloda).
-Fluorouracil and capecitabine are two common chemotherapy drugs.
-They are used as a treatment for a number of different cancers, including breast, bowel and stomach cancer.
+The DPD enzyme helps our body to break down 5FU, capecitabine (also known as Xeloda) and tegafur (also known as tegafur-uracil and UFT).
+5FU and capecitabine are two common chemotherapy drugs.
+They are used as a treatment for a number of different cancers, including:

 - a sore mouth

-Between 10 and 20 out of every 100 people (10 and 20%) have severe side effects from fluorouracil and capecitabine.
+Between 10 and 30 out of every 100 people (10 and 30%) have severe side effects from 5FU and capecitabine.
+Less than 1 in every 100 people (less than 1%) who have 5FU and capecitabine die from their treatment.
 But not everyone has a DPD deficiency.
-So, it is important to speak to your doctor about all the side effects you have.
+So, it is important to speak with your doctor about all the side effects you have.

-So far, research has shown that people with DPD deficiency usually develop severe side effects after the first few doses of fluorouracil or capecitabine.
+So far, research has shown that people with DPD deficiency usually develop severe side effects to 5FU or capecitabine within the first 2 treatment cycles.

 Research into DPD deficiency testing

-Doctors are looking at a number of different ways to test for DPD deficiency.
+Doctors and scientists are looking at learning more about the DPYD gene and at a number of different tests for DPD deficiency.

 Research looking into the DPYD gene

 The DPYD gene helps to control the production of DPD in our bodies.
-Doctors know that there are a number of changes (mutations) in the DPYD gene that can cause DPD deficiency.
+Doctors already know a lot about the DPYD gene.
+They know there are a number of changes (mutations) in this gene that can cause DPD deficiency.

 But not everyone who has severe side effects to fluorouracil and capecitabine has changes in the DPYD gene.
 There might be other changes that can also have an effect on how we break down these chemotherapy drugs.